apache/logging-log4j2/src/site/markdown/manual/cloud.md

 **Note**: The Json Template Layout escapes control sequences so messages that contain '\n' will have those control sequences copied as "\n" into the text rather than converted to a newline character.
 This bypasses many problems that occur with Log Forwarders such as Filebeat and FluentBit/Fluentd.
-Kibana will correctly interpret these squences as newlines and display them correctly.
+Kibana will correctly interpret these sequences as newlines and display them correctly.
 Also note that the message pattern does not contain a timestamp.
 Kibana will display the timestamp field in its own column so placing it in the message would be redundant.